dushabella/Text-replacemet/README.md

 ***1) Adding permissions to shell file:***

-Before running shell script (TODO to get execution file), one needs to add execution permission:
+Before running shell script, one needs to add execution permission:

-  $ chmod +x replace.sh
+  $ chmod +x path/to/replace.sh

   or

-  $ chmod 777 replace.sh
+  $ chmod 777 path/to/replace.sh

-***Running program:***
+***2) Running program:***

-To run the file, type the following command into a console:
+To run the script, type the following command into a console:

-  $ replace file text1 text2
+  $ ./replace.sh file text1 text2